nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Troubleshooting WebDAV
 ----------------------

-ownCloud uses SabreDAV, and the SabreDAV documentation is comprehensive and helpful.
+Nextcloud uses SabreDAV, and the SabreDAV documentation is comprehensive and helpful.

-.. note: Lighttpd is not supported on ownCloud, and Lighttpd WebDAV does not work with ownCloud.
+.. note: Lighttpd is not supported on Nextcloud, and Lighttpd WebDAV does not work with Nextcloud.

 See: